Use Rerun with ROS 2

 It may be helpful to open rerun/examples/python/ros_node/main.py to follow along.

-Outside of TF, the node is mostly stateless.
-At a very high level, for each ROS message we are interested in, we create a subscriber with a callback that does some form of data transformation and then logs the data to Rerun.
+At a very high level, for each ROS message we are interested in, we create a subscriber with a callback that does some form of data conversion and then logs the data to Rerun.
+In most cases, this conversion is either trivial or easy to do with utilities from the ROS ecosystem.

 For simplicity, this example uses the rosclpy MultiThreadedExecutor and ReentrantCallbackGroup for each topic.
 This allows each callback thread to do TF lookups without blocking the other incoming messages.
 More advanced ROS execution models and using asynchronous TF lookups are outside the scope of this guide.